enkidevs/curriculum/python/core/working-with-strings/string-formatting.md

 ---
 ## Content

+Python can use two different methods for string formatting.

-Python uses string formatting in a similar way to the language C to create new and formatted strings.
+The first, and older, method is similar to how the language C creates new and formatted strings.

 The `%` operator formats a set of variables enclosed in a tuple, which is a fixed size list, alongside a format string which holds normal text with special symbols such as `%s` and `%d`, these are known as *argument specifiers*.